silviucpp/epqueue/README.md

 - `pop(QueueRef)` - Removes the element with the lowest priority from the queue (the head element).
 Returns `{ok, Data, Priority}` in case of success
 - `peek(QueueRef)` - Returns the element `{ok, Data, Priority}` with the lowest priority (the head element) without removing it.
 - `epqueue:size(QueueRef)` - Get the size of a queue.
+- `rank(QueueRef, Ref)` - Get the rank of a specified element from the queue. `Ref` is the one returned by the `epqueue:insert/3` method.

 Tests
 ------------